Teaching History, Master of Arts Degree

 - Expressions of Self and Encounters with Others:

 cultural history; diversity and multi-cultural issues related courses in Geography, Anthropology, English, Theater, Art, Education, Psychology, etc.

-Note: Several topical courses may or may not be appropriate to one or more chronological fields; the student should consult with the Graduate Advisor and the instructor to ascertain whether these courses fulfill the requirements in a specific field.
+Note: Several topical courses may or may not be appropriate to one or more chronological fields; the student should consult with the graduate advisor and the instructor to ascertain whether these courses fulfill the requirements in a specific field.
 These courses include History 606, 627, 680, 681, 687, 694, 695, 712, 713, 714, 724, 740.
-Relevant courses from other departments in Arts & Science and Education may be included, with the approval of the Graduate Advisor and the History faculty member supervising the field.
+Relevant courses from other departments in the College of Liberal Arts and the College of Education may be included, with the approval of the graduate advisor and the history faculty member supervising the field.

 Related Degrees and Programs